-The annual Clergy Remuneration Information Memo contains information regarding minimum stipends, unit rates, benefits, deductions, travel rates, and statistical comparisons.
-This document is posted on the Diocesan website and every November, and the churchwardens, treasurers, and clergy are notified via the Bulletin Board.
-For 2019 the unit rate is $106.43
+The annual Clergy Remuneration Information Memo contains information regarding minimum stipends, unit rates, benefits, deductions, travel rates and statistical comparisons.
+This document is posted on the diocesan website every November, and the churchwardens, treasurers and clergy are notified via the Bulletin Board.
+For 2019 the unit rate is $106.43.

 - 2017: $102.00